xinyu-dev/cas/README.md

 # AWS S3 Hosted Playground

-[This website](http://chineseantibody-dev.org/) on AWS S3 is a collection of static webpages currently under development for a future version of the society's [currect website](https://chineseantibody.org/)
+[This website](http://chineseantibody-dev.org/) on AWS S3 is a collection of static webpages currently under development for a future version of [the society's website](https://chineseantibody.org/)

 # Collection of Scripts and Templates (2020)